yaml/yamlscript/doc/modes.md

 YAMLScript has 3 modes:

 * Bare mode

+  Exactly the same as YAML 1.2 (Core Schema).
+  YAMLScript can load most existing files without executing any code.

 * Data mode

+  Very similar to bare mode, but allows you to switch to code mode.
+  All YAML syntax forms are allowed here.

 * Code mode

+  Plain (unquoted) scalars are treated as code expressions.
+  YAML's flow mappings (`{}`), flow sequences (`[]`) and block sequences (`-`) are not allowed in code mode.
+  YAMLScript "code" is  written using block mappings (`k: v`), plain scalars, quoted scalars (single and double) and literal (`|`) scalars.
+  Folded scalars (`>`) are also disallowed in code mode.

-The important one to learn about are data and code modes.
+The most important ones to learn about are data and code modes.
-To use YAMLScript effectively you'll need to be comfortable with switching back and forth between data the two.
+To use YAMLScript effectively you'll need to be comfortable with switching back and forth between the two.

-Bare mode is the default when you haven't added a `!yamlscript` tag to the start of a YAML document.
+Bare mode is the default when you haven't added a `!yamlscript/…` tag to the start of a YAMLScript document.
 It means that everything in the file is data; code can never be used.
 This is how we can make sure that existing YAML files are valid YAMLScript.